ytkimirti/mononote/README.md

+# Mononote

+A no trust note application that can't get any simpler.

+A note has a `noteid`, which is purely calculated from it's contents.
+Notes can reference other notes by their `noteid`'s.

+Example server implementation is 40 lines
+Client is a single html file ~300 lines

+The protocol is designed so that users do not have to trust the server, only the client.
+Which servers to use can be changed from the client.

 ## Hashing function

 Hash function is a SHA-1 function with the first 10 characters of it's lowercase hex output.

 **Example**

 ```
 hash("hello")   -> aaf4c61ddc
 hash("")        -> da39a3ee5e